ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 To make use of one attribute from each item in a list of complex variables, use the :func:`Jinja2 map filter <jinja2:map>`::

-    # get a comma-separated list of the mount points (for example "/,/mnt/stuff") on a host
+    # get a comma-separated list of the mount points (for example, "/,/mnt/stuff") on a host
     {{ ansible_mounts | map(attribute='mount') | join(',') }}

 Handling dates and times